Freshman Application Instructions

 - An official high school transcript indicating 16 college preparatory courses, including (4) English, (3) mathematics, (2) history, (2) lab sciences, and (5) approved electives in social studies, science, mathematics or foreign languages.

-- Standardized Testing Scores from SAT or ACT (Kean CEEB number is 2517).
-Kean University will accept the ACT as well as the SAT scores for the purpose of admission, scholarship, placement test exemption, and/or program qualification consideration.
+- Standardized Testing Scores from SAT or ACT – please include Kean's College Entrance Examination Board (CEEB) number 2517.
+Kean will accept the ACT as well as the SAT scores for the purpose of admission, scholarship, placement test exemption, and/or program qualification consideration.
 Applicants may submit scores from of these two standardized tests.
-Kean will super score, taking the highest level score of the ERW / CR & M sections from the SAT, and the highest composite score of the ACT.
+Kean will super score, taking the highest level score of the Evidence-Based Reading and Perceived Writing (ERW), Critical Reading (CR), and Math (M) sections from the SAT, and the highest composite score of the ACT.